 In today’s roller coaster of an economy and the ongoing COVID-19 crisis, individuals have become more reliant on each and every paycheck and some even live paycheck to paycheck.
-Businesses are also having a difficult time getting back on their feet.
-As emergencies always unexpectedly come up (no work and no income), it might be hard for tenants to make their monthly rental payments when they lease, especially as other bills continue to pile up.
+Businesses are also having a difficult time getting back on their feet and some business are even closing their doors.
+As emergencies always unexpectedly come up (no work and no income), it might be hard for tenants to make their monthly rental payments when they lease, especially as other bills continue to pile up and a once thriving business has had their sales plummet.

-If a tenant is unable to pay their rent, the tenant’s landlord may initiate eviction proceedings to evict the tenant from the property in order for the landlord to regain possession of the property and rent it back out to a paying tenant.
+If a tenant is unable to pay their rent, the tenant’s landlord may initiate eviction proceedings to evict the tenant from the property in order for the landlord to regain possession of the property and be able to rent it back out to a new paying tenant.
+This process for removal is similar in both residential and commercials evictions.
+However, for residential evictions for non-payment of rent ONLY, tenants may be protected by the CDC Order, which in some circumstances, may cause residential landlords a delay in regaining possession of their property until June 30, 2021.
+The CDC Order is not applicable to non-monetary violations of the lease, holdover tenancies, or commercial evictions.

 Reviewing the Rental Agreement